Pepdexpepdex

 GHK-Cu

-Copper-binding tripeptide.
 Supports collagen, wound healing, and hair follicles.
-Topical or sub-q.
+A copper-binding tripeptide, used topical or sub-q.

 Skin